mayconfmelo/min-manual/template/manual.typ

   read("assets/module.typ")
 )

-Seems like an awful lot to start with, but let's just break down all this to understand it better, shall we?
+Let's just break down all this code to understand it better, shall we?

 #arg("```typm #show: feature.with()``` -> content")[
   Explanation of what is this structure, what it does, and how to properly set it.